SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 ## Updates

 > [!IMPORTANT]
-> This feature has been removed from DIS v3.0 onwards as DIS is now available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=skyline-communications.DataMinerIntegrationStudio).
+> This feature has been removed from DIS v3.0 onwards.
+DIS is now available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=skyline-communications.DataMinerIntegrationStudio).

 In the *Updates* tab, you can indicate whether you want DataMiner Integration Studio to automatically check for updates.